timg021/UTR_public/MultisliceCppTest/PhaseRetrieval/ReadmeUTR.txt

 "weights" of these frames.
 In the UTR reconstruction, the contribution of each frame will be weighted according to these weights, so the frames (defocused images) with high weights will have larger contribution and the frames with low weights will have smaller contribution to the reconstructed 3D potential.
-All indexes in the first column should be within the range for images defined in Parameter 3.
+All indexes in the first column should be within the range of image indices defined in Parameter 3.
 An example of the subseries selection file is given at the end of this document.
 This parameter can be used, for example, for experimenting with the effect of different "effective" radiation doses delivered to the sample in the CT scan on the quality of the 3D reconstruction: for example, by selecting every second input projection image with the help of the subseries file specified in Parameter 4,